82L/82L.github.io/_projects/doom.md

 title:  "DOOM mini-game"

 img: images/doom.jpg
-excerpt: "And if doom was a rail shooter ?
-Class about making a promotional mini-game, with an MCQ and a leaderboard"
+excerpt: "And if doom was a rail shooter?
+Class about making a promotional mini-game, with an MCQ and a leaderboard."
 keyVal: 2021.03
 year: 03/2021
 display: true